-The prizewinners are offered comprehensive proofreading and editing of their manuscript, and, at the discretion of the Bibliotheca Hertziana, the prize may be supplemented by a research fellowship of up to three months in Rome for the purpose of revising the manuscript for publication.
+The prizewinners are offered comprehensive proofreading and editing of their manuscript, and, at the discretion of the Bibliotheca Hertziana, a research fellowship of up to three months in Rome for the purpose of revising the manuscript for publication.
 The winning manuscript will be included in one of the Bibliotheca Hertziana's renowned publication series.

 - Summary of the research project on 5–10 pages, taking into account the scientific approach and presenting the most important research results

 - Table of contents and indication of the number of all characters and illustrations of the entire study

 - Short curriculum vitae with contact details and list of publications

 From the first application process, five projects will be chosen for final selection.
 The finalists are asked to submit the entire manuscript with the corresponding images.

 The call for applications is usually available in June and published under Opportunities.

 Zwischen Artefakt und Produkt.
 Das humanistische Schriftbild in den Kopien Poggio Bracciolinis in Florenz um 1400